mm80843/T3.5/docs/Benef/PBN__Benef_421.md

 # __Improved crisis-information repositories__

-## Name of the Benefit

-Establishing regularly updated crisis-information repositories can lead to a more risk-literate urban citizenry, enhancing preparedness and response to future pandemics.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in the development and maintenance of crisis-information repositories can benefit from increased demand and usage, potentially leading to increased revenue and profitability.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_452.md)